 Damn.
 Now I needed to find an honest, unprincipled stockbroker.

-This story and eleven other fantasy tales are available free at all major retailers here: https://cathleentownsend.com/my-books/dragon-hoard-and-other-tales-of-faerie/.
+If you enjoyed Dragon Hoard, this story and eleven other fantasy tales are available free at all major retailers here: https://cathleentownsend.com/my-books/dragon-hoard-and-other-tales-of-faerie/.